COMMENTS

 Thalassoma cupido (Temminck & Schlegel 1845) etymology not explained, perhaps named for Cupid, Roman god of erotic love and desire, or generically meaning “desire” or “longing,” perhaps alluding to the desirable nature of its “beautiful” (translation) color pattern

-Thalassoma duperrey (Quoy & Gaimard 1824) in honor of Louis Isidore Duperrey (1786-1865), French naval officer and marine hydrologist, aboard L’Uranie during its 1817-1820 voyage around the world [presumably a noun in apposition, without the patronymic “i”]
+Thalassoma duperrey (Quoy & Gaimard 1824) in honor of Louis Isidore Duperrey (1786-1865), French naval officer and marine hydrologist, aboard L’Uranie during its 1817-1820 voyage around the world [presumably a noun in apposition, without the genitive “i”]

 Thalassoma genivittatum (Valenciennes 1839) genys, cheek; vittatus, banded, referring to green stripes on cheek